alexwlchan/alexwlchan.net/src/_articles/2020/2020-11-15-maths-is-about-facing-ambiguity-not-avoiding-it.md

 Both can be appropriate responses, depending on the context, and learning to choose between them (and how to go about them) is a skill.

 For example, when I'm writing software, there are often aspects of the design which haven't been explicitly defined by the person who wrote the spec.
-I have to decide how to how to approach those gaps in the spec, and how that affects the software I'm writing.
+I have to decide how to approach those gaps in the spec, and how that affects the software I'm writing.
 I might guess if it's a cosmetic detail, but ask for more information if it's something security-critical.

 There are lots of things that might affect whether I guess or ask for more detail, including: